coly-technologies/coly-technologies.github.io/coly-api.md

 Overlap handling is implemented for all matching requests.
 It takes into account situations where some individuals appearing in the source also exist in the target entities.
 This may happen, for example, when matching an individual with a group in which they are already a member.
 The default procedure for managing such scenarios involves the following steps:

-* If the source contains only one person: Any individual with the same ID in the target list is removed before calculating the match result.
+* If the source contains only one tenant: Any individual with the same ID in the target list is removed before calculating the match result.
 * If the target consists of a single entity: Any individual with the same ID in the source list is removed before calculating the match result.
-* If both the source and the target include more than one person: Any individuals in the target list who also appear in the source are removed before calculating the match result.
+* If both the source and the target include more than one tenant: Any individuals in the target list who also appear in the source are removed before calculating the match result.
 * If the overlap handling process results in either the source or the target becoming empty, the matching request will be rejected.

-By applying these rules, the overlap handling ensures that the same person doesn't feature in both the source and target when a match is being calculated, thus maintaining the integrity of the matching process.
+By applying these rules, the overlap handling ensures that the same tenant doesn't feature in both the source and target when a match is being calculated, thus maintaining the integrity of the matching process.